 - The Ricoh Group has introduced a corporate audit system.

-- Two of the Board’s 10 directors are outside directors—part of an effort to incorporate various views and opinions and to eliminate arbitrary decision-making in management.
+- Three of the Board’s nine directors are outside directors—part of an effort to incorporate various views and opinions and to eliminate arbitrary decision making in management.

 - Under the executive officer system, the authority to carry out business has been assigned to respective functional departments so as to expedite decision-making and clarify the roles of each department.

-Board of Directors / Audit and Supervisory Board Members
+Board of Directors and Audit and Supervisory Board

 Group Management Committee